-- 17 (2) Chemical residue. - (3) Microbiological contaminants. - (4) Handling, care, and storage. - (5) Date and location of cultivation, processing, and manufacturing. - (q) "Fund" means the Medical Cannabis Control Fund established pursuant to Section 26028. - (r) "Person" means any individual, firm, partnership, joint venture, association, corporation, limited liability company, estate, trust, business trust, receiver, syndicate, or any other group or combination acting as a unit and includes the plural as well as the singular number. - (s) "Cultivation site" means a location that grows cannabis or medical cannabis products and is owned and operated by a licensee for these activities pursuant to this chapter, including a nursery. - (t) "Nursery" means a licensee that produces only clones, immature plants, seeds, and other agricultural products used specifically for the planting, propagation, and cultivation of medical cannabis. - (u) "Cultivation" means any activity involving the planting, growing, harvesting, drying, processing, or trimming of cannabis. - 39 (v) "Dispensing" means any activity involving the retail sale 40 of medical cannabis or medical cannabis products.
+- 4 (2) Chemical residue. - 5 (3) Microbiological contaminants. - (4) Handling, care, and storage. - (5) Date and location of cultivation, processing, and manufacturing. - (q) "Fund" means the Medical Cannabis Control Fund established pursuant to Section 26028. - (r) "Person" means any individual, firm, partnership, joint venture, association, corporation, limited liability company, estate, trust, business trust, receiver, syndicate, or any other group or combination acting as a unit and includes the plural as well as the singular number. - (s) "Cultivation site" means a location that grows medical cannabis-or medical cannabis products and is owned and operated by a licensee for these activities pursuant to this chapter, including a nursery. - (t) "Nursery" means a licensee that produces only clones, immature plants, seeds, and other agricultural products used specifically for the planting, propagation, and cultivation of medical cannabis. - (u) "Cultivation" means any activity involving the planting, growing, harvesting, drying, processing, or trimming of cannabis. - (v) "Dispensing" means any activity involving the retail sale of medical cannabis or medical cannabis products. products from a dispensary. - (w) "Labor peace agreement" means an agreement between a licensee and a bona fide labor organization that, at a minimum, protects the state's proprietary interests by prohibiting labor organizations and members from engaging in picketing, work stoppages, boycotts, and any other economic interference with the applicant's business.
+This agreement means that the applicant has agreed not to disrupt efforts by the bona fide labor organization to communicate with, and attempt to organize and represent, the applicant's employees.
+The agreement shall provide a bona fide labor organization access at reasonable times to areas in which the applicant's employees work, for the purpose of meeting with employees to discuss their right to representation, employment rights under state law, and terms and conditions of employment.
+This type of agreement shall not mandate a particular method of election or certification of the bona fide labor organization.